YotsubaFutureSE/YotsubaFutureSE/README.md

 ## 🛠️ Skills

--Fast learning
+- Fast learning
--Currently learning English and Portuguese
+- Currently learning English and Portuguese
--Good with words and documents
+- Good with words and documents